What is Erythritol the Sugar Alcohol?

 Who can erythritol work best for?

-Erythritol is great for people with metabolic issues, Diabetes and obesity.
+Erythritol is great for people with metabolic issues, Diabetes, and obesity.
 It’s really gaining popularity with the keto community thanks to its low-carb nature.
 Since it is not metabolized by our bodies, we can’t use it for energy.
-It’s simply ingested by us, and then excreted.
-This way, even though there may be 4g of erythritol in a product, you would subtract those 4g from the total carb count (and subtract fiber too!); this will give you the net carbs, which is the number we’re trying to keep low.
+It’s simply ingested by us and then excreted.
+This way, even though there may be 4g of erythritol in a product, you would subtract that 4g from the total carb count (and subtract fiber too!); this will give you the net carbs, which is the number we’re trying to keep low.

 As for people on a gluten-free diet, regular sugar is gluten-free and has always been.
 The paleo alternatives listed above are also all gluten-free!
 However, if you’re trying to cut down on your sugar intake but are craving something sweet, give erythritol a try- it’s gluten-free too!

-Check out all our dessert recipes that call for erythritol!
+Check out all our low carb dessert recipes that call for erythritol!
 It’s one of our favorite ingredients to use!